C-opt/idea_flux/README.md

 - requests
 ## Usage
 - First of all, you need a reddit account
-- Then you are going to need to create an app within reddit to get the OAuth2 keys to access the API For more info on that matter, see https://www.storybench.org/how-to-scrape-reddit-with-python/.
+- Then you are going to need to create an app within reddit to get the OAuth2 keys to access the API.
+For more info on that matter, see https://www.storybench.org/how-to-scrape-reddit-with-python/.
 It is easier than you might think.
 - After that, you need to generate a yaml file (login.yaml) with your credentials for the application.
 You can easily do that using tools such as https://codebeautify.org/yaml-editor-online.
 ```
 login: